 El Raval has a few restaurants that cater to vegetarian and vegan travelers.
 I highly recommend Teresa Carles (Carrer de Jovellanos, 2), a 100% vegetarian restaurant which offers a set lunch menu based on the freshest seasonal ingredients, house organic wine and communal tables where solo travelers can chat with other lovers of good food.
 Check out my post about my dining experience at Teresa Carles!

 Barcelona’s Coolest Neighborhoods, Summarized

 Every Barcelona neighborhood has its own distinct charm and suits a different female travel style.

 Barceloneta is the best neighborhood in Barcelona for solo travelers who want to stay close to the city’s beautiful beaches and experience a traditional Catalonian neighborhood.

 Barri Gotic is the best area to stay in Barcelona for street-smart female travelers who want to be in the heart of the action.
 Narrow cobblestone streets and massive Gothic churches made the Barri Gotic famous.

 Eixample is ideal for solo female travelers who are on a budget, but still want to see some of the city’s most iconic architecture.
 Eixample has many of the best hostels for solo travellers in Barcelona.

 El Raval offers solo female travelers on a budget a higher-end experience at a lower price point.
 El Raval is safe for solo travelers in Barcelona (male or female!) and it’s only a few blocks from the famous Las Ramblas.

-Traveling to Barcelona?
-I reviewed ten of the most popular Barcelona guidebooks and narrowed it down to the one guidebook you absolutely must bring with you to Barcelona!
+I also reviewed ten of the most popular Barcelona guidebooks and narrowed it down to the one guidebook you absolutely must bring with you to Barcelona!

 Share This Barcelona Neighborhood Guide!